pcaston/OpenPeerPower.github.io/source/_docs/installation/updating.markdown

 #### Run the development version

-If you want to stay on the bleeding-edge Home Assistant development branch, you can upgrade to `dev`.
+If you want to stay on the bleeding-edge Open Peer Power development branch, you can upgrade to `dev`.

 <div class='note warning'>
   The "dev" branch is likely to be unstable.
 Potential consequences include loss of data and instance corruption.